Zelmoghazy/st-link-v2-clone/README.md

 ## How to Program and Recover Chinese Clone of the st-link v2

-* I accidentally bricked my st-link clone while trying to update the firmware

 <p align="center">
   <img src="./Images/A611cf33089f74830b00823becb2412c8A.webp"
        width="35%"
        style="border-radius: 30px;"/>
 </p>

-* I found it was powered by a chinese STM32 Clone called MH2103A CBT6
+* My version of the st-link clone is powered by a chinese STM32 Clone called MH2103A CBT6
     * It is supposed to be a pin to pin clone of the STM32F103

 <p align="center">